 Here are some of my favorite rooftop views of the city:

-The Peabody Hotel’s roof is a classic – it’s big, the views are great, and they throw big parties up there.
+2. The Peabody Hotel’s roof is a classic – it’s big, the views are great, and they throw big parties up there on Thursday nights.
 It’s also the only roof in the city that has a giant penthouse built for ducks.
 It’s a favorite with tourists and locals looking for a good view.

-Lastly, it’s unlikely that you’ll ever get up there (very, very few people have), but the view from the FedExFourm’s bowl-shaped roof is pretty cool:
+9. Lastly, it’s unlikely that you’ll ever get up there (very, very few people have so it kind of doesn’t count), but the view from FedExFourm’s bowl-shaped roof is pretty cool,*

 Where’s your favorite Memphis rooftop?